 Corrosion protection system for concrete demolition shears and rock and concrete splitters

 Concrete demolition shears and rock and concrete splitters from Darda GmbH operate on exposed surfaces under high compressive and shear forces.
 Corrosion protection must account for mechanical removal and chemical influences in equal measure.
 Transitions between heavily loaded functional surfaces (cutting edges, jaws, guides) and surfaces requiring protection (housings, fastening points) are particularly critical.
+Clear separation of functional zones and protective zones in the specification and during repair improves durability and the quality of touch-up.

 Protection on functional and contact surfaces